 5. So.
 Many.
 Chinese.
 People.

 The Maldives seems to be very popular with Chinese tourists.
-There were so many of them, mostly newly-weds, posing in their wedding dresses and everything.
+There were so many of them, mostly newly-weds, posing in their wedding regalia.

 As tourists, they are very friendly and well-behaved people.
 We even made friends with a very nice guy called Nate, who spoke a little English.
 Most don’t speak any English, but I did see one of them using a translation app to talk to their guide at the airport.